-ip dhcp snooping This command enables the use of DHCP Option 82 information for the switch, and information option specifies the frame format to use for the remote-id when Option 82 information is generated by the switch.
-Use the no form without any keywords to disable this function, the no form with the encode no-subtype keyword to enable use of subtype and sub-length in CID/RID fields, or the no form with the remote-id keyword to set the remote ID to the switch's MAC address encoded in hexadecimal.
+ip dhcp snooping This command enables the use of DHCP Option 82 information for the switch, and specifies the frame format to use for the remote-id when Option 82 information is generated by the switch.
+Use the no form without any keywords to disable this function.